Welcome to Sonja Sonnenburg‘s Doña Ana Sphere Project, which focuses on the history of the Pueblo of Doña Ana, New Mexico. Research is ongoing.

-The Civilians of Doña Ana Sphere.Historically, the Village of Doña Ana in New Mexico is one of the most important villages in North America.
-The United States Army invaded the village in 1846 and occupied it for several years during and after the U.S.-Mexican War.
-As such, the village became a focal point of tension between the Republic of Mexico and the United States.
+The Civilians of the Doña Ana Sphere.Historically, the Village of Doña Ana in New Mexico is one of the most important villages in North America.
+The United States Army invaded the village in 1846 and occupied it during and after the U.S War on Mexico.
+As such, the village became a point of tension between the Republic of Mexico and the United States.

-Based on preliminary research, many of the villagers of Doña Ana were descendants of those who fled the violence of the Pueblo Revolt of 1680.
+Based on preliminary research, many of the villagers of Doña Ana were descendants of those who fled the violence of the Pueblo Revolt of 1680 in New Mexico.
 Although the revolt has been described as a set of coordinated attacks by various indigenous Pueblo Indians against Spanish colonists, most of those affected by the revolt were people of indigenous descent.
 During the revolt, numerous families fled south to Paso del Norte from various locations in New Mexico.
 These exiles established five pueblos within the larger Paso district: Paso,Senecú del Sur, Socorro del Sur, Ysleta del Sur, and San Lorenzo del Real.
 These pueblos were essentially reconstituted communities.

 In 1744, the approximate percentage of indigenous people living in the pueblos of Paso, San Lorenzo, Senecú, Ysleta and Socorro was 19%, 80%, 93%, 100% and 91%, respectively.
 When considering those of “mestizo” or mixed Indigenous-Spanish background, the percentage of persons of indigenous background living at the pueblo at Paso itself was much higher.
 By 1751, certain land in Paso was assigned in perpetuity to the indigenous, with prohibitions against selling or transferring.
 Most of the civilians in the Paso jurisdiction engaged in agricultural activities.